 Learn the language of aviation in this interactive simulation that lets you see – and hear – how Air Traffic Controllers carry us safely through the skies.

-Every aircraft in Britain’s skies is under their control.
+Most of the aircraft in Britain’s skies are under their control.
 But quite likely, you’ve never heard of them.

 National Air Traffic Services (NATS) – better known as the UK’s air traffic controllers – asked us to help them give the world a new appreciation and understanding of their fascinating work.

 Every year, NATS guides more than 2.5 million flights.
 For this project, we used data visualization and digital storytelling to take people on one of them: a 40-minute flight from London to Manchester.

 Unusually, this was a data visualization driven by words as much as numbers.

 The language that ATC uses to safely steer pilots through the busy skies is packed with code words, abstract concepts and commands.

 We wanted this to be a journey of understanding for the user.
 By the time they reach Manchester, the user would have a new understanding of Air Traffic Control and air travel itself.

 Along with a full transcript of the conversations between the Air Traffic Controllers (ATCs) and pilot on this particular flight, we had numerous data points with which to build our visualization.

 Things like airspaces, altitude, speed and location.
 It might be just a 150-mile journey.
 But it takes nine ATCs in four different locations across the UK to guide the aircraft through five different air spaces.